Lulu-Lee/106-Summer-Class/README.md

 	Speech sharing
 	Shiny
-	Prepare the report for the next week
+	Prepare the project for the next week
 	Topic
 	Motivation
 	Coding